Maslenitsa

 The date of Maslenitsa changes every year, depending on the date of the celebration of Easter.
 It corresponds to the Western Christian Carnival, except that Orthodox Lent begins on a Monday instead of a Wednesday, and the Orthodox date of Easter can differ greatly from the Western Christian date.

 The traditional attributes of the Maslenitsa celebration are the Maslenitsa effigy, sleigh rides, and festivities.
-Russians bake bliny and flatbread, while Belarusians and Ukrainians cook pierogi and syrniki.
+Russians bake blini and flatbread, while Belarusians and Ukrainians cook pierogi and syrniki.

 Traditions

-According to archeological evidence from 2nd century A.D., Maslenitsa may be the oldest surviving Slavic holiday.
+According to archeological evidence from the 2nd century AD, Maslenitsa may be the oldest surviving Slavic holiday.

 In the Christian tradition, Maslenitsa is the last week before the onset of Great Lent.

-During the week of Maslenitsa, meat is already forbidden to Orthodox Christians, and it is the last week during which eggs, milk, cheese and other dairy products are permitted, leading to its name of "Cheese-fare week" or "Crepe week".
-The most characteristic food of Maslenitsa is bliny - thin pancakes or crêpes, made from the rich foods still allowed by the Orthodox tradition that week: butter, eggs and milk.
+During the week of Maslenitsa, work is already forbidden to Orthodox Christians, and it is the last week during which work is permitted, leading to its name of "work free week" or "Freedom week".

-Since Lent excludes parties, secular music, dancing and other distractions from spiritual life, Maslenitsa represents the last chance to take part in social activities that are not appropriate during the more prayerful, sober and introspective Lenten season.
+Since Lent excludes working, parties, secular music, dancing and other distractions from spiritual life, Maslenitsa represents the last chance to take part in social activities that are not appropriate during the more prayerful, sober and introspective Lenten season.